Alfred University Food Pantry (AUFP)

 In general, we also prefer smaller servings/jars/cans, rather than servings that need to be preserved in a fridge, and easy to open packages such as pop-top cans rather than something that needs a can opener or other tool.
 Students often prefer microwaveable foods rather than what requires an oven or stove.
 These are in the highest demand and are the easiest for the food pantry to manage and store.

-- Canned goods: soups, beans, vegetables, etc.
+- Canned goods: soups, fruits, vegetables, sauces, etc.

-- Cooking oils, stock, spices (no butter)
+- Cooking oils, soup stock, spices, etc.

 Personal Care Products